 Pharmacology and therapeutics is an exciting multidisciplinary field devoted to understanding the actions of current drugs and therapeutics and developing new treatments for acute and chronic medical conditions.
 It enables medical students to become more informed prescribers.

 Research Centres within the William Harvey Research Institute have an international reputation in the field of molecular therapeutics, particularly in the areas of cardiovascular disease and inflammation and you will be encouraged to become fully integrated members of their respective research teams.

-Structure and timing
+Structure and Timing

-Summary for 2014/15with unit values and approx. dates
+Summary for 2018/19 with unit values and approx. dates

 Students studying for the BMedSci programme will complete a 45-credit core module, a 30-credit taught option module which the students can choose and a 45-credit intercalated research project.
 Specific guidance on the selection of option modules that match research projects will be provided to students by tutors and the programme director.

-Core Module: Mid-September to Mid December 2014 (45 credits) Concludes with a written exam.
+Core Module: Mid-September to Mid December 2018 (45 credits)

 - Bioanalytical principles and techniques